One reason people stay away from Christianity is not because they don’t know any Christians.

 For the record, I believe there are times when God does speak to people today.
 But let’s be realistic.
 What made me put this phrase on the list is the number of times I have heard the phrase used to describe a decision that is:

-contrary to scripture (the scriptures pretty clearly suggests that what you’re doing is sinful…or at least isn’t wise)
+Contrary to scripture (the scriptures pretty clearly suggest that what you’re doing is sinful … or at least isn’t wise).

-I’m not saying God never tell us anything directly, but I am suggesting it happens far less than most of us claim.
+I’m not saying God never tells us anything directly, but I am suggesting it happens far less than most of us claim.

 So what’s a better course?